 Registration-based features can also be derived from the registration process itself, in the case of non-linear registration.
 For many non-linear registration techniques, a 'warping' field can be produced that measures, at each pixel, the distance that the pixel was deformed from its original location (see [Ashburner and Friston, 2003a] for a discussion).
 The warping field could be a useful feature if a warping algorithm is used that tends to warp tumors in a relatively consistent way (for example, if tumor pixels often get displaced more than normal pixels).
-Alternately, if a non-linear algorithm is used that is constrained to force an exact match between the image and template, then the warping field could represent a useful feature for segmenting tumors since gross deformations would be required to grow or shrink the tumor into structures present in the normal template, compared to normal regions where gross deformations would be computationally complex, and a deformation model complex enough to transform tumors into normal tissue would be subject to many local optima.
+Alternately, if a non-linear algorithm is used that is constrained to force an exact match between the image and template, then the warping field could represent a useful feature for segmenting tumors since gross deformations would be required to grow or shrink the tumor into structures present in the normal template, compared to normal regions where gross deformations would not be needed.
+Unfortunately, this last feature is problematic since the registration task would be computationally complex, and a deformation model complex enough to transform tumors into normal tissue would be subject to many local optima.
 Another use for warping fields is the assessment of anatomic variability, since many available probabilistic atlases consider this type of information [Toga et al., 2003].